-Half my brain tied behind my back just to make it fair.
+Rush Limbaugh, half my brain tied behind my back, just to make it fair.

-Starting a million conversations here.
+Starting a million conversations here is the reason God invented radio.

 A pure delight to have you with us.

-Okay, Americans want the new debt supercommittee to compromise.
+Okay, Americans want the new debt super committee to compromise.

-Americans want leaders, they want results, they want stability.
+Americans want leaders, they want results, they want stability, says Gallup in the latest poll.

-By the way, the Republicans have announced their picks for the Super Committee.
+By the way, the Republicans have announced their picks for the super committee.

 Boehner has appointed a bunch of loyalists, which, well, makes perfect sense that he would appoint people loyal to him rather than people who aren't.